rjaisinghani99/cell-drug-classification/README.md

 The masks we outputted can be found [here](https://drive.google.com/drive/folders/1-B7AsFDT5foG9tlrjKLMO_4n4uLiLCn7?usp=sharing).

+If you are interested in running this code yourself, you can access the extracted features and accompanying treatment labels and save them to your device locally.

 ## References

 Cimini B.A.
 Goodale A. et al. Chandrasekaran, S.N.
 Three million images and morphological profiles of cells treated with matched chemical and genetic perturbations.
 Nature Methods, 2024.